BanAnA9205/Beginner-s-MLP/README.md

 # Beginner's MLP
-The most basic of the basics.
-A simple, but insightful toy I created.
+Simple toy for simple mind.

-I send my sincere gratitude to Dariel Dato-on for the dataset to train my model.
+Thanks Dariel Dato-on for the dataset to train my model.
 Dataset can be found at: https://www.kaggle.com/datasets/oddrationale/mnist-in-csv

 The whole project lies in the "neural network.rar" file.